5 minute read, updated February 2, 2021

 Does it take a long time to get new employees up-to-speed?

-When you hire a new employee, you want them to start contributing as quickly as possible.
-Manual onboarding can be a big pain.
+You want new hires to start contributing quickly.
+Manual onboarding is a big pain.
 Structured onboarding improves engagement, retention, and your overall employer brand.

 Be sure your HR portal links to key documents that all employees should have access to.
 Create an employee handbook.
 If you are a small business or start-up, you may have never formalized company rules in a written document.
 It may just be general knowledge that conflicting vacation requests are granted to the employee with the most seniority.
 Maybe you only allow workers to access social media during meals and breaks.
 Your attendance policy will become more important as you grow.